What type of content do you primarily create?

 In 2005, Steve Jobs built podcast subscriptions into iTunes (now known as Apple Podcasts).
 At that point, podcasts stopped being a niche hobby for tech enthusiasts and started their path toward the mainstream.

-Although podcasts steadily gained popularity since 2004, one can make a case that podcasts didn’t really take off until the holy grail of true crime podcasts was launched: Serial.
+Although podcasts steadily gained popularity since 2004, many podcast historians agree that podcasts didn't truly become mainstream until the launch of the true crime podcast Serial in 2014.
 The podcast was the first show to reach five million unique downloads on iTunes.
-The total number of monthly podcast listeners in America went from 40 million in 2014 to 88 million five years later.
+The total number of monthly podcast listeners in America jumped from 40 million in 2014 to 88 million five years later, demonstrating how this single show transformed the medium's reach.

-Technically, Radio Open Source by Christopher Lydon was the first podcast, launched in 2003.
-However, the term “podcast” wasn’t coined yet.
-That term was coined by Guardian columnist Ben Hammersley and pioneered by Curry.
+Technically, Radio Open Source by Christopher Lydon was the first podcast when it launched in 2003, though the term "podcast" wasn't coined yet.
+The word "podcast" was introduced by Guardian columnist Ben Hammersley in February 2004, when he was writing about the emerging audio blogging phenomenon.
+The concept was then pioneered and popularized by Adam Curry.

-After iPodder was created, Curry made the first true podcast, The Daily Source Code, which was all about podcasting.
-It featured insights on Curry’s everyday life and events in the podcasting space, covered general news, and played music from the Podsafe Music Network.
+After iPodder was created, Curry launched what many consider the first true podcast, The Daily Source Code, in August 2004.
+This pioneering show was meta in nature—a podcast about podcasting itself.
+It featured insights on Curry's everyday life and developments in the podcasting space, covered general news, and played music from the Podsafe Music Network, establishing early standards for the medium.

 - Dave Winer created the RSS podcast feed.